 Meghan is continually amazed with how Yoga has strengthened her body while helping her find more inner peace and gratitude for all of life’s moments.
 She is passionate about sharing this with her students in a comfortable and rewarding environment.
 She believes Yoga is a gift that is truly for everyone.
 Believe her when she says your mind, body and soul will love it!

-Melissa Voetberg started practicing yoga seven years ago as a way to find balance and calm her mind.
+Melissa Voetberg started practicing yoga while living in Colorado as a way to find balance and calm her mind.
 When her family was relocated to Illinois in 2014, she stumbled on YBD in Western Springs while on a house hunt.
 She knew right away that she’d found a home.
 In 2015, Melissa enrolled in YBD teacher training program to deepen her practice.
 She now finds balance between her family, managing the Downers Grove YBD studio, teaching, practicing, and learning something new every day.

 Nikki Bergman discovered Yoga by Degrees back in 2014 as a way to beat the winter blues.
 Nikki always struggled to keep motivated with a fitness regiment but after her first sculpt class, she was hooked!
 She never realized that working out could be fun yet challenging!
 It took a little longer to muster up the confidence to take a yoga class but once she did, there was no looking back.
 She realized that everyone could reap the benefits of yoga no matter their athletic ability or flexibility.
 In the fall of 2017, Nikki decided to take the next step and completed Sculpt Teacher Training followed by 200-hour Yoga Teacher Training in 2018.
 When she is not on her mat, Nikki works as a Registered Dietitian and encourages a mindful eating approach, which has strongly been influenced by her yoga.
 She is also the mother of one amazing, high energy daughter!